 To estimate the consequence of failure, we are going to utilize a set of critical facilities in the study area.
-In more refined analysis other parameters could be used to evaluate the consequence of failure such as number of impacted customers, asset value, pressure or water quality.
+In more refined analysis other parameters could be used to evaluate the consequence of failure Water mains replacement decision using GIS analytics such as number of impacted customers, asset value, pressure or water quality.
 As a starting point we will work with critical facilities that could be affected by water service loss such as airport boundaries, roads, highways, railroads, backyard easement, emergency centers, fire stations, hospitals, police stations, schools, and so on.
 Another group of critical infrastructure could be marine protection areas and water bodies such as lakes, reservoirs and groundwater contaminated areas to prevent water quality degradation from surface or groundwater leaching into potable water mains.